 On the ends of the cylinder, the angle between the electric field and its direction is 90o.
-So these ends of the cylinder will not have any effect in the electric flux.
+So, these ends of the cylinder will not have any effect on the electric flux.

 ϕ E =q/ εo

-Charge enclosed in cylinder=line charge density × length= λ l so according to Gauss law,
+Charge enclosed in cylinder=line charge density × length= λ l, so according to Gauss’s law,

 ϕ E =q/ εo